cam-peck/aws-vanity-converter/README.md

 ## Writing and Documentation

 The first thing I did after recieving the project was scope out the requirements.
-This was the first project I've developed using AWS serverless in VSCode, so I figured setting up the repo would take at **least** a day or two.
+This was the first project I've developed using AWS serverless in VSCode, so I figured setting up the repo and playing around with contact flows would take at **least** a day or two.
 I laid out another day for the lambda function, and a fourth day for integrating DynamoDB.
 The last day would be cleanup.
 With my plan in hand, I got to setting up my repository.

 ### Why AWS SAM?